Selective Rotary Position Embedding: A unifying view: Decay and Rotation

 In summary, as the main contribution of the paper, we introduce \method, which we define as Linear Attention with an input-dependent rotation matrix $\mR_t$ as its state transition:

-Recalling the RoPE trick in (\ref{eqn:rope-trick}) and defining $\mR_{i:j}=\prod_{\kappa=i}^{j}\mR_\kappa$ for the input-dependent rotation matrix $\mR_{\kappa}$, we can equivalently write this as: \begin{lightgraybox}
+Recalling the RoPE trick in \Cref{eqn:rope-trick} and defining $\mR_{i:j}=\prod_{\kappa=i}^{j}\mR_\kappa$ for the input-dependent rotation matrix $\mR_{\kappa}$, we can equivalently write this as: \begin{lightgraybox}

-\end{lightgraybox} which we can easily apply to both queries and keys and hence, largely reuse existing RoPE kernels.
-However, considering the extensive research done on the forget gate, we shift our focus from this component and instead rely on the built-in forgetting functionality of the baseline architectures.
-In this section, we provide theoretical results that motivate the use of complex rotation and exponential decay in a linear attention model.
+\end{lightgraybox} Here, $\hat{\mR}_t$ should be understood as an input-dependent state transition.
+Although it is parameterized similar to~\Cref{eqn:complex-rff-rnn}, this does not mean that a query is being written into memory; rather, it should be seen as a selective modulation of the state transition.
+This can easily be applied to both queries and keys, allowing us to reuse many parts of existing RoPE kernels.
+Considering the extensive research done on the forget gate, we rely on the built-in forgetting functionality of the baseline architectures.

+In summary, in this section we provide theoretical results that motivate the use of complex rotation and exponential decay in a linear attention model.
 The resulting design principle argues that both these components are required for a well-performing sequence model.
-This design principle also provides a fresh perspective on the success of Forgetting Transformers~\citep{lin-iclr25a} and variants of DeltaNet~\citep{yang-neurips24a, yang-iclr25a}, which we further elaborate on in~\Cref{ap:fox} and~\Cref{app:householder-connection}.
+This design principle also provides a fresh perspective on the success of variants of softmax Transformers~\citep{alibi, lin-iclr25a} and DeltaNet~\citep{yang-neurips24a, yang-iclr25a}, which we further elaborate on in~\Cref{app:fox} and~\Cref{app:householder-connection}.